 Also, the fear of having no support or finding themselves homeless confronts many victims of domestic violence.

-If the decision to leave is taken or you are considering such an action, you can speak to a Housing Advisor based at the Housing Advice Centre, Civic Centre in Dartford or phone 01322 343114
+If the decision to leave is taken or you are considering such an action, you can speak to a Housing Solutions Officer based at Dartford Borough Council's Civic Centre in Dartford or phone 01322 343434.

 If you are homeless and the Council offices are closed, you should telephone the Council's Emergency Out of Hours service on 0345 634 1212.